Which Type of Decking Board Material is Best for My Home

 If you need something quick, cheap, and easy to install, this one is the best one for you.
 But if you’re looking for something that can last longer, you should consider the other types of decking boards instead.

 A step up above the pressure-treated boards are hardwood decking boards.
 Unlike the PTs, hardwood boards are naturally resistant to rot and insect damage.
 It means they don’t need to go through chemical treatment, which makes them more eco-friendly.
 They are also more resistant to warping, rotting, splitting, and moulds.
 They are also the most natural-looking and most beautiful decking board type.
 With proper maintenance, they can last from 25 to 30 years.

 The added perks do come with some disadvantages.
 First, it’s much more expensive than PT deck boards.
 While naturally resistant to damage, they still need regular maintenance.
 Since they are quite hard, drilling and cutting it can be difficult.
 Some manufacturers sell pre-drilled ones.

 If you want something sturdier than PT, and something that can last longer, this is the right one for you.
 You do need to spend a little more.

 PVC Decking Boards

-It may seem the perfect decking boards, but they do have some disadvantages.
+It may seem like the perfect decking board, but they do have some disadvantages.
 These materials are the most expensive decking board types.
 Besides that, they also don’t look as authentic or beautiful as real wood.